Some potential exam questions for the Soc 149/249 Final Exam

 2) What are the historical causes of racial segregation and isolation in the housing market in the 20th century U.S.?
 Use examples from at least 3 books we have read.

 3) In William Julius Wilson’s Declining Significance of Race, he argued that racial discrimination had become less important in the U.S. after Civil Rights.
 Is race truly less important now than it was 50 years ago?
-Cite the arguments of Massey and Denton, and Oliver and Shapiro, and one other source.
+Cite the arguments of Massey and Denton, and Oliver and Shapiro, and Michelle Alexander.

 4) Explain in detail any one part of the story of the Rivers family, from There Are No Children Here, and describe how that story supports or contradicts a theory that we have studied in this class.
 Cite at least 2 other sources that we have read besides There Are No Children Here.